cisocrgroup/Resources/manuals/profiler-manual.md

 transformations that can be used to describe common error patterns in historical OCR'ed documents.

-Consider the pattern rule `e -> c`.
-This rule describes a common OCR error pattern, where the letter `e` in the source text is recognized as a `c` by the engine.
-For another example consider the rule for a historical spelling pattern `t -> th`.
-It explains historical (German) word forms like `theil` that should map to the modern form `teil`.
-So if the profiler finds a lot of unexplained words that could be explained with a `e -> c` OCR Error pattern, this pattern would get a higher priority for calculating correction candidates.
-On the other hand if the profiler would encounter a word `theil` that he could explain using historical patterns, he would not recognize this word as an OCR error and would assume a historical spelling variation of the word `teil`.
+Consider the pattern rule *e$\to$c*.
+This rule describes a common OCR error pattern, where the letter *e* in the source text is recognized as a *c* by the engine.
+For another example consider the rule for a historical spelling pattern *t$\to$th*.
+It explains historical (German) word forms like *theil* that should map to the modern form *teil*.
+So if the profiler finds a lot of unexplained words that could be explained with an *e$\to$c* OCR error pattern, this pattern would get a higher priority for calculating correction candidates.
+On the other hand if the profiler would encounter a word *theil* that he could explain using historical patterns, he would not recognize this word as an OCR error and would assume a historical spelling variation of the word *teil*.

 The profiler uses modern dictionaries and external historical pattern rules to calculate *the best explanations* for